unvercan/ssd300-model-pytorch/README.md

 # ssd300-pytorch
-- An implementation of SSD300 using PyTorch
+- An implementation of SSD300 using PyTorch.